tournepivoine/shinpokered-fr/README.md

 - The player can now select a move even if frozen, and this fixes a PP underflow and link desync glitch
 - Changed border block on route 16 to water to make it consistent with route 17
 - Changed border block in cerulean city to field to make it consistent with route 5
+- Fixed reading the route 16 sign from the other side on route 17

 #Bugfixes: